Looking for the best ways to grow productive vegetables and beautiful flowers organically? These Homemade Fertilizer Recipes will help you!

 Apply it directly to the soil nearby the base of the plant.

-It is an eco-friendly approach to decrease the production of household garbage while making free of cost organic fertilizer.
+It is an eco-friendly approach to decreasing the production of household garbage while making free of cost organic fertilizer.

 3. Weed and Yard Trimmings Fertilizer